 Everything You Need to Know About HTML5 Video Captioning

-With HTML5, video captioning is a whole lot easier.
+HTML5 video captioning makes accessibility a whole lot easier.

 HTML is the markup language used to render almost every page on the web.
 HTML5 is the latest version, and it’s replete with incredibly useful features, including a universal video standard that lets developers add video to a web page without using any third party plugins.
 The new standard also makes it much easier to publish accessible video with closed captioning.